cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 the header states against the light client consensus states (see [IBC misbehaviour handler](https://github.com/cosmos/ibc-go/blob/2b7c969066fbcb18f90c7f5bd256439ca12535c7/modules/light-clients/07-tendermint/types/misbehaviour_handle.go#L101)).
 If the misbehaviour is successfully verified, the chain will then "freeze" the light client, halting any further trust in or updating of its states.

-## Decision

-In the first part of the feature, we will introduce a new endpoint: `HandleConsumerMisbehaviour(ctx sdk.Context, misbehaviour ibctmtypes.Misbehaviour)`.
-The main idea is to leverage the current IBC misbehaviour handling and update it to solely jail and slash the validators that performed a light client attack.
-This update will be made under the assumption that the chain connected via this light client share the same validator set, as it is the case with Replicated Security.

-This endpoint will reuse the IBC client libraries to verify that the misbehaviour headers would have fooled the light client.
-Additionally, it’s crucial that the endpoint logic result in the slashing and jailing of validators under the same conditions as a light client agent detector.
-Therefore, the endpoint will ensure that the two conditions are met: the headers in the misbehaviour message have the same block height, and the light client isn’t expired.

-After having successfully verified a misbehaviour, the endpoint will execute the jailing and slashing of the malicious validators similarly as in the evidence module.

 ### Double Signing Attack

 A double signing attack, also known as equivocation,